Cosmic-CoNN: A Cosmic Ray Detection Deep-Learning Framework, Dataset, and Toolkit: Deep-learning framework

 \section{Deep-learning framework}

-Our work is inspired by the recent success of \texttt{deepCR} \citep{2020ApJ...889...24Z}, a \texttt{U-Net} based deep-learning framework that identifies CR-contaminated pixels in \textit{HST ACS/WFC} imaging data.
-The \texttt{U-Net} \citep{2015arXiv150504597R} is a CNN-based deep-learning architecture which takes an image as input and outputs a probability map of the same size (Fig.\ref{fig:model}). \texttt{U-Net} convolves the image at multiple scales and concatenates features of the same scale with skip connections, allowing the network to propagate context information to higher resolution layers, thereby producing pixel-level classification predictions on large images.

-In contrast to hand-crafted kernels used in conventional methods (e.g., the Laplacian kernel in \texttt{LA~Cosmic} \citep{2001PASP..113.1420V}), a deep CNN model optimizes millions of kernel parameters in its hierarchical convolution layers (green arrows in Fig.~\ref{fig:model}).
-Both methods extract features via convolution which takes a small region on the image as input, known as the receptive field.
-Limited by a small receptive field (the area of the $3\times3$ Laplacian kernel), \texttt{LA Cosmic} \citep{2001PASP..113.1420V} detects a CR by its outermost pixels' sharpness and moves inward in an iterative fashion, making the detection computationally expensive and inefficient.
-A deep CNN model, on the other hand, creates a larger receptive field in deeper layers of its hierarchical network to capture not only CRs' morphological features (edges, corners, or sharpness) but also the contextual features from peripheral pixels, allowing it to predict CRs of arbitrary shapes and sizes.
+\edit1{Cosmic-CoNN's neural network architecture} is inspired by the recent success of deepCR \citep{2020ApJ...889...24Z}, a U-Net \edit1{\citep{2015arXiv150504597R}} based deep-learning framework that identifies CR-contaminated pixels in imaging data. \edit1{In contrast to the unique Laplacian kernel used in LA~Cosmic \citep{2001PASP..113.1420V}, a deep CNN model optimizes millions of kernel parameters during training and outputs a pixel-level probability map directly. \edit1{The U-shaped architecture (Fig.\ref{fig:model}) convolves the image at multiple scales},} creating a larger receptive field in deeper layers of its hierarchical architecture to capture not only CRs' morphological features (edges, corners, or sharpness) but also the contextual features from peripheral pixels, allowing it to predict CRs of arbitrary shapes and sizes.

-The \texttt{deepCR} model achieves $75.2\%$--$93.3\%$ true-positive rates at a false-positive rate of 0.05\% on different types of \textit{HST ACS/WFC} observations.
-Even without GPU acceleration, its computation time is comparable to \texttt{Astro-SCRAPPY} \citep{curtis_mccully_2018_1482019}, an optimized version of \texttt{LA Cosmic} \citep{2001PASP..113.1420V}.
-It demonstrates the promise of using deep-learning methods, particularly CNN-based model for CR detection.
-However, training on ground-based images exposes a number of network architecture and data-sampling limitations that \texttt{deepCR} adopted from the \texttt{U-Net} \citep{2015arXiv150504597R}.